slatedocs/slate/source/includes/gcp/_instance_groups.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups</code>

-Create a new instance group
+Create a new instance group.

 Required | &nbsp;
 ------- | -----------